phloe/image-grid/README.md

 > Fast minimalist image-grid.

-Layout elements with known aspect ratios in a grid as known from [flickr](https://www.flickr.com/explore) or [google image search](https://www.google.dk/search?q=image-grid&tbm=isch).
+Layout elements with known aspect ratios in a grid as seen on [flickr](https://www.flickr.com/explore) or [google image search](https://www.google.dk/search?q=image-grid&tbm=isch).
 Elements can be either raw or wrapped images with `width` and `height` attributes - or wrapper elements with a `data-ratio` attribute.

 * _Very_ fast due to using managed stylesheets instead of inline styles.